 Owen Farrell: England captain's World Cup involvement in doubt again as World Rugby appeals overturned red card

-Owen Farrell was sent off for a high tackle in England's match against Wales and was expected to receive a ban, but the red card was reduced to a yellow by an independent panel; World Rugby has now appealed against the decision reached by the panel
+Owen Farrell sent off for high tackle in England's match against Wales and was expected to receive ban but red card was reduced to yellow by independent panel; World Rugby has now appealed against the decision, with England captain now left in limbo about his World Cup participation

+Ireland head coach Andy Farrell has criticised the "circus" surrounding his son Owen, calling it "absolutely disgusting", with the England captain's World Cup participation in doubt.

-World Rugby has appealed against the disciplinary decision that saw Owen Farrell's red card against Wales overturned, putting the England captain's World Cup involvement in doubt once more.
+World Rugby has appealed against the disciplinary decision that saw fly-half Farrell's red card against Wales overturned and the 31-year-old has since been left out of Saturday's World Cup warm-up game against Ireland.

+Owen's father Andy said: "The circus that's gone on in and around all of this is absolutely disgusting, in my opinion, disgusting.

+"I suppose those people that have loved their time in the sun get a few more days to keep going at that.

 He appeared before a video disciplinary hearing on Tuesday morning where he had the card overturned due to the mitigating factor that Jamie George had pushed Basham before he was hit causing a "late change in dynamics" that "brought about a sudden and significant change in direction from the ball carrier".